|The Generic Approach|

 It's not necessarily wrong.
 In Focus 'scope' is coupled with a column's height.
 But in Focus the column must move precisely as far as it is high, not 'up to and including'.
 This restricts positive feedback.
 Focus is quite volatile, but not imbalanced.

 So I did a better job with Rotary.
 And it wasn't too difficult either.
 I needed a couple of minutes.
 A complete and consistent set presented itself so emphatically that it would have been hard to miss.
 The mechanism by nature is very capricious, so I transposed regular Chess pawns to provide a strategical framework.
-Rotary is not a great game, but a good game.
+Rotary may not be a great game, but it's certainly a good game.

 - Strategical & Tactical Games